Contains the active ingredient salbutamol sulfate

 How long to use it for

-Salbutamol helps control your condition, but does not cure it.
+Continue taking your medicine for as long as your doctor tells you.
+Salbutamol helps control your condition but does not cure it.
 Therefore, you will need to use the medicine for as long as your doctor tells you.

 If you forget a dose